This policy specifies how Commonwealth Supported Places as required by the Higher Education Support Act.

 - Submitting a completed HECS HELP eCAF form before Census date of their first unit.

 Non-acceptance of the offer is made by applicants or students by:

-- Notifying the Registrar, in writing, by the deadline stated in the offer, that they do not wish to accept the Commonwealth supported place.
+- Notifying the Registrar, in writing, before their first unit commences, that they do not wish to accept the Commonwealth supported place.